Endemic, epidemic, pandemic: what's the difference? | DW | 30.12.2021

 Epidemics can also occur when diseases are newly introduced into a certain area.
 The prerequisite is that a disease can be passed from person to person.

 An example of this is smallpox, which was introduced to the Americas via the arrival of Europeans from the beginning of the 16th century.
-Because the indigenous population had never been in contact with the pathogens before, their immune systems were not equipped to fend off the virus.
+Because the indigenous population had never been in contact with the pathogens before, their immune systems could not fend off the virus.

-Individual projections suggest that up to 90 percent of the indigenous population of the Americas fell victim to smallpox.
+Individual projections suggest that up to 90% of the indigenous population of the Americas fell victim to smallpox.

-If a disease spreads not only regionally, but across countries and continents, experts refer to it as a pandemic.
+If a disease spreads across countries and continents, experts refer to it as a pandemic.

-This means, above all, that successful control of the disease depends on cooperation between the health systems of different countries.
+This means, above all, that successful control of the disease depends on cooperation among the health systems of different countries.
 It does not mean that a disease is particularly dangerous or deadly.

-According to the WHO and the US national health agency, the Centers for Disease Control and Prevention (CDC), pandemics are usually caused by newly emerging pathogens or virus types.
-These can be zoonoses, for example — diseases that are transmitted from animals to humans.
+According to the WHO and the US Centers for Disease Control and Prevention (CDC), pandemics are usually caused by newly emerging pathogens or virus types.
+For example, these can be zoonoses — diseases that are transmitted from animals to humans.

 If a disease is new to humans, very few people will be immune to the virus.
 Vaccinations are also not available in this case.
-This can lead to very large numbers of people becoming ill.
+This can lead to vast numbers of people becoming infected.

 How dangerous or fatal the disease is depends on the specific virus and the health of the individual.

 A typical disease that repeatedly assumes pandemic proportions is influenza.
-The 1918 influenza pandemic, also known as the Spanish flu, killed 25 to 50 million people, more than in World War I. Swine flu also triggered a pandemic in 2009.
+The 1918 influenza pandemic, also known as the Spanish flu, killed 25 million to 50 million people, that's more than died in World War I. Swine flu also triggered a pandemic in 2009.

 However, even during a pandemic, individual isolated areas can be spared from the disease, for example, island or mountain areas.
 Air travel, however, favors the spread of pandemics.